ofthedove/recipes/CranberrySalad.md

 - 1 large orange, peeled, chopped, and seeded
 - 1 1" piece of orange peel
 - 1 cup sugar
-- 2 0.6oz packages sugar-free cherry gelatin
+- 2 0.6oz packages sugar-free cranberry gelatin (cherry or strawberry may be substituted)
 - 2 cups boiling water
-- 1 20oz can crushed unsweetened pineapple, undrained
+- 1 20oz can crushed unsweetened pineapple, drained

 ## Instructions
 Process cranberries, apple, orange, orange peel, and sugar in food processor.
+(Optionally, set aside some of the cranberries before processing, and add them whole to the fruit mixture.)
 Dissolve gelatin in boiling water.
-Stir in processed fruit and pineapple.
+Drain pineapple, then add cold water to pineapple until the total volume is ~2 cups.
+Combine the pineapple water and gelatin, then stir in the fruit mixture.
 Pour into 12"x9" dish or 3 qt. serving bowl.
 Chill until set, about 2-3 hours.